material-components/material-components-android-compose-theme-adapter/docs/using-snapshot-version.md

 # Using a Snapshot Version of the Library

-If you would like to depend on the cutting edge version of the MDC-Android library, you can use the
+If you would like to depend on the cutting edge version of the MDC-Android Compose Theme Adapter library, you can use the
 [snapshot versions][packages]
 that are published to